D-PLACE/dplace-data/datasets/README.md

 where `<qualified-soc-id>` is a string composed as `<dataset-id>: <original name> [<soc-id>]`.

 Currently the only type of relation specified in the data is "equivalence", but this may be a misnomer, since this implies that the sets of equivalent societies form a partition of the set of all societies, which is not the case.

+Note that changing the `xd_id` of a society requires re-computing the D-PLACE internal society relations.